SPLASH115/alx-system_engineering-devops/0x00-shell_basics/README.md

 This script prints the type of file named iamafile
 Thi script creates a symbolic link
-This script copies html files from the current working directory to the parent directory This script coves all files that starts with an upper cae
+This script copies html files from the current working directory to the parent directory This script coves all files that starts with an upper case This script deletes all files that has the tide symbol